DexterHuang/CyberCodeOnline/contribution/mobile/en/popup-tutorial/profile-pic-donation.md

 or global buffs that benefits everyone in game :)

 ## Why profile picture is donation-only?
-Because this game is a MMORPG and **NOT a dating app** (I know it could be confusing sometimes 😅), therefore profile picture is not standard nor required feature.
+Because this a MMORPG game and **NOT a dating app** (I know it could be confusing sometimes 😅), therefore profile picture is not standard nor required feature.

 **Profile image is served as a token of thanks for the donators**